Where to stay in Valletta

 From Malta airport to Valletta

-Luqa airport is the only airport in Malta.
-It's located about 8 kilometers southwest from Valletta.
+Luqa airport is the only airport in Malta, located about 8 kilometers southwest of Valletta.

-Prices for different destinations can be found here.
+Check for taxi prices to different destinations here.
 An administrative fee of a few euros could be added to the price.

-Taxify works in Malta, and it's cheaper than traditional taxi companies.
-You can pay the fare with either by their mobile app or directly to the driver.
+Bolt (former Taxify) operates in Malta, and it's cheaper than traditional taxi companies.
+You can pay the fare with their mobile app or directly to the driver.

 Weather in Valletta

-Winter: The winter months from December to February are often rainy and the average temperatures go around 10-15 °C
+Winter: The winter months from December to February are often rainy, and the daily highs typically vary between 13-19°C. At night, temperatures drop to both sides of 10°C. There’s no risk of snowfall.